Star Wars: Duel of the Fates: Plot

 The First Order, led by General Hux as its chancellor, now controls the galaxy and has shut down all intergalactic communications.
-Still free from the First Order's control, Rey, Finn, Poe Dameron, Rose Tico and BB-8 steal a Star Dreadnought from the occupied planet of Kuat and take it to Korilev, where General Leia Organa leads the remaining members of Resistance, who have set up a new base.
+Still free from the First Order's control, Rey, Finn, Poe Dameron, Rose Tico and BB-8 steal a Star Dreadnought from the occupied planet of Kuat and take it to Korilev, where General Leia Organa leads the remaining members of the Resistance, who have set up a new base.

 Kylo Ren uncovers a pre-recorded message from the dead Emperor Palpatine in Darth Vader's castle on Mustafar, prompting him to seek training from Tor Valum, a 7,000-year-old alien who once mentored Darth Plagueis.
 During his training, Kylo battles a phantom of Vader and gains the ability to absorb life energy.
 He uses this power to kill Tor Valum, strengthening himself.
 Meanwhile, Rey, having trained under the Force spirit of Luke Skywalker on Ahch-To, learns from ancient Jedi texts that a device capable of restoring galactic communications is hidden in the old Jedi Temple on Coruscant.
 Finn, Rose, R2-D2, and C-3PO are dispatched to Coruscant to retrieve it, while Rey, Chewbacca, and Poe travel to the planet Bonadan in order to locate the planet Mortis, as Rey has seen a vision of herself dueling Kylo there.
 Leia convinces Lando Calrissian and his smugglers to join the Resistance for an attack on Coruscant.

 On Coruscant, Finn and Rose find and activate a device that could help Leia spark a galaxy-wide rebellion, but their presence is soon discovered by First Order troops.
 Rose is captured, but Finn escapes after battling a stormtrooper named RK-514, whom he defeats and spares.
 RK-514 defects, and together they convince other stormtroopers to join their cause.
 Meanwhile, on Bonadan, Rey, Poe, and Chewbacca locate Mortis, but they are ambushed by Kylo's Knights of Ren.